LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 * **Data types, sizes, alignment, etc.**

-     RAJA provides type aliases that can be used to parameterize floating point types in applications, which makes it easy to switch between types.
+     RAJA provides type aliases that can be used to parameterize floating point types in applications, which makes it easier to switch between types.

      The following variables are used to set the data type for the type alias ``RAJA::Real_type``: